 This is a complex series, with nine Emperors using dozens of reign titles and many inscription and calligraphy variations which defined dates and mints.
 If all the variations were catalogued, they would number in the thousands.
 Unfortunately the key to understanding them no longer exists.

 If you have not done so, we recommend reading the following comments about the nature of Northern Sung coins.
-If you are already familiar with this section, you can click here to proceed directly to our listing of the coins.
+If you are already familiar with this section, you can click here to proceed directly to our listings of the coins.

 At the standard in use since the T'ang, the Northern Sung monetary system was based on full weight bronze 1 cash averaging 3.5 grams, 2 cash averaging 7 grams cast sporadically after AD 1093, and on a few occasions, usually during times of war, bronze 3 and 10 cash fiduciary coins cast to the 2 and 3 cash standard.
 In addition to bronze coins, fiduciary iron coins were also cast through much of this period.